-In 2021, Kihara became a recipient of the Art Laureate Award from the Arts Foundation of New Zealand Te Tumu Toi.
-In addition, Kihara has been a recipient of grants, among others, including the Arts Council of New Zealand Toi Aotearoa; Asia New Zealand Foundation; Association of Social Anthropology in Oceania; Goethe Institute; British Council; French Embassy in Aotearoa New Zealand; Department of Foreign Affairs & Trade of the Government of Australia; Ministry of Foreign Affairs & Trade of the Government of New Zealand and the United Nations Women to name a few.
+Kihara is a recipient of over 50 grants and awards including a recipient of the Art Laureate Award from the Arts Foundation of New Zealand Te Tumu Toi in 2021.
+Additionally, Kihara is a recipient of the Arts Council of New Zealand Toi Aotearoa; Asia New Zealand Foundation; Association of Social Anthropology in Oceania; Goethe Institute; British Council; French Embassy in Aotearoa New Zealand; Department of Foreign Affairs & Trade of the Government of Australia; Ministry of Foreign Affairs & Trade of the Government of New Zealand and the United Nations Women to name a few.

 Kihara was a research fellow at the National Museums of World Cultures in The Netherlands from 2017 – 2022.
-As a culmination of her fellowship, Kihara presented a solo exhibition entitled ‘Going Native’ commissioned by the National Museums of World Cultures which premiered in at Museum Volkenkunde, Leiden.
-Kihara is currently an affiliate of Ecological Art Practices – a research cluster led by THE NEW INSTITUTE Centre for Environmental Humanities (NICHE) at the Ca ‘Foscari University of Venice (2022–2024).
+Kihara is currently an affiliate of Ecological Art Practices – a research cluster led by THE NEW INSTITUTE Centre for Environmental Humanities (NICHE) at the Ca ‘Foscari University of Venice.

 Kihara is a co-editor alongside Dan Taulapapa McMullin for a publication entitled ‘Samoan Queer Lives’ (2018) featuring 14 autobiographical chapters from Fa’afafine & LGBTIQ+ Samoans based in Sāmoa, American Sāmoa, Australia, Aotearoa New Zealand, Hawai’i & Turtle Island USA supported Creative New Zealand.